 Introduction

-Looking for the best way to get rid of moles in your garden?
-Mole-Mills offer a simple, effective solution.
+Looking for a mole windmill that actually works?
+This DIY wind-powered mole deterrent — sometimes called a “Mole-Mill” — is simple to build and surprisingly effective.
 If you’ve noticed molehills appearing overnight, soft spots in the ground, or uprooted plants, you likely have a mole problem.
 These underground diggers can quickly turn a healthy lawn into a maze of tunnels that:

 • Create unsightly mounds of soil